SRSG-Workshops/spreadsheets/index.md

 ---

 Good data organisation is the foundation of any research project.
-Most researchers have data in spreadsheets, so it's the place that many research projects start.
+Most researchers have data in spreadsheets, so it is the place that many research projects start.

 We organise data in spreadsheets in the ways that we as humans want to work with the data,